Easy Apple Pie Recipe

 Why is My Filling Runny?
 What’s The Best Thickener for this Apple Pie Recipe?

-The best thickener for apple pie is flour and if you use just the amount listed in this recipe, it should make the filling perfectly thick so you don’t end up with a runny filling or mushy pie.
-Skipping the flour may not seem like a big deal since it’s a small amount but trust me, it will seem like a bigger deal when you try to slice your pie!
+The best thickener for apple pie is flour, and if you use just the amount listed in this recipe, it should make the filling perfectly thick so you don’t end up with a runny filling or mushy pie.
+Skipping the flour may not seem like a big deal since it’s a small amount but trust me, it will seem bigger when you try to slice your pie!

 Another reason for runny pie filling is if there was nowhere for the steam to escape during baking.
 This is why it’s important to slit holes in the top of the pie crust and why many people make apple pie with a lattice top.